jeff-hykin/ible/src/dev_notes.md

 This document assumes you have downloaded/git-cloned this project, and are generally familiar with the command line.

 ### Overview
-- The codebase is a bit messy because there was a 4 year gap, and a change in direction
+- The codebase is a bit messy because there was a 4 year gap of no activity followed by a slight change in direction

 ### How do I run this project and make a new release?
 - If you want to hack something really small in: